nicolas-grekas/Patchwork/README.md

 Patchwork PHP Parser
 ====================

-Patchwork PHP Parser is aimed at building high-performance tools for transforming and analysing PHP code.
-It is written in PHP around the tokenizer extension.
+Patchwork PHP Parser is aimed at building fast, memory efficient and highly modular PHP code transformations and analysis.
+It is written for PHP 5.3 around the tokenizer extension.

-Here, high-performance means:

-* fast,
-* memory efficient,
-* and easy to extend!

 It can be used for example to: